httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 </artwork>
 </blockquote>

 Note that a field is defined by referencing a specific RFC for Structured Fields, and the types available for use in its value are limited to those defined in that RFC.
-For example, a field whose definition references this document can have a value that uses the Date type ({{date}}), whereas a field whose definition references RFC8941 cannot, because it will be treated as invalid (and likely discarded) by implementations of that specification.
+For example, a field whose definition references this document can have a value that uses the Date type ({{date}}), whereas a field whose definition references RFC 8941 cannot, because it will be treated as invalid (and likely discarded) by implementations of that specification.

 In particular, the extensions available for use in a field are limited to the types allowed by that field's definition, which cannot exceed those defined by the Structured Fields specification it references.